dirkkelly/dirkkelly/content/career.md

 #### Future Prepared

-I work closely with product teams to champion and promote quality time spent on technical debt and R&amp;D.
+I work closely with product teams to champion and promote quality time spent on technical debt and R&D.

 #### Self Directed